DFE-Digital/register-trainee-teachers/app/views/guidance/census_sign_off.md

 Your accurate census data also helps the DfE understand new entrants to teacher training in England for the 2023 to 2024 academic year, and to inform future policy.

-If you do not sign off your data by 31 October, your organisation's data may not be included in the census publication.
+If you do not sign off your data by 31 October, your organisation’s data may not be included in the census publication.

 ## Checking your trainee data in the 'Reports' section of Register